Skip to content

 Professional Interests

-Critical youth participatory action research (Critical PAR), critical youth studies, learning and schooling in urban contexts, curriculum theory, critical arts pedagogies, youth organizing, educational leadership, critical epistemologies, organizational transformation, and policy.
+Youth participatory action research (PAR), youth studies, learning and schooling in urban contexts, critical arts pedagogies, curriculum theory, community-engaged research, critical epistemologies, educational leadership, organizational transformation and policy.

 Bio

-A former public middle school teacher in Brooklyn and the Bronx, Wright has over 15 years of experience in curriculum development, PAR, youth organizing, and organizational development.
+A former public middle school teacher in Brooklyn and the Bronx, Professor Wright has over two decades of experience in curriculum development, PAR, youth organizing, and organizational development.
 She partners with teachers, youth, parents, and community organizers to promote educational justice.

 We use cookies to improve your experience on our sites.
 By continuing to use our sites, you agree to our Privacy Statement.